jp2321/dl4cv_dev/slides/chapter5_01_architectures.md

 Source: He, Zhang, Ren, & Sun (2016)

-Note: Up to new different versions of the residual blocks are used.
+Note: Up to five new different versions of the residual blocks are used.

 ---